 To learn how to donate to KeePassXC, click here.

-Is KeePass the best password manager for you?
+Is KeePass the right password manager for you?

 What password manager should you look at if KeePass doesn’t meet your needs?
 If you like KeePass, but are concerned with cross-platform compatibility, check out KeePassXC.
 It is very similar to KeePass, and can read and write the same data.
 But KeePassXC is designed to run natively on all platforms, does not use Plugins, and simplifies synchronization between devices.